mth/yeti/doc/intro.rst

 Multiple type parameters are separated by comma like ie in hash<'a, 'b>.

-Type-aliases have to be defined at the top-level in a module and therefore can not be defined in the REPL.

 They can only be used in the module in which they are defined.

 Type-aliases are used in type declarations like any of the build in types of